September 25, 2019

 The Centers for Medicare & Medicaid Services (CMS) today announced a final rule to relieve burden on healthcare providers by “removing unnecessary, obsolete or excessively burdensome Medicare compliance requirements for healthcare providers and suppliers.”
 CMS estimates that these changes will collectively save healthcare providers an estimated $843 million in the first year and slightly more in future years.
 There are two changes specific to ASCs and a third—regarding emergency preparedness requirements—that impacts many providers, including ASCs.

 ASCA Members can access resources breaking down the burden reduction rule here.
 This includes a spreadsheet directly showing changes to ASC Conditions for Coverage (CfCs), as well as one pagers breaking down states with existing requirements for medical history and physical assessments (H&Ps) and transfer agreements.
-Changes will take effect November 29, 2019.
+Changes took effect on November 29, 2019.

 Transfer Agreements with Hospitals